WasmEdge/docs/docs/embed/c/externref.md

 # Customized External References

 [External References](https://webassembly.github.io/spec/core/syntax/types.html#syntax-reftype) denotes an opaque and unforgettable reference to a host object.
-A new `externref` type can be passed into a WASM module or returned from it.
-The WASM module cannot reveal an `externref` value's bit pattern, nor create a fake host reference by an integer value.
+A new `externref` type can be passed into a WASM module or returned.
+The WASM module cannot reveal an `externref` value's bit pattern nor create a fake host reference by an integer value.

 ## Tutorial

-The following tutorial is the summary of the `externref` example in WasmEdge.
+The following tutorial summarizes the `externref` example in WasmEdge.

 ### Prepare Your WASM File

-The WASM file should contain importing host functions that would take the `externref`.
+The WASM file should contain importing host functions that take the `externref`.
 Take [the test WASM file](https://github.com/WasmEdge/WasmEdge/raw/master/test/externref/externrefTestData/funcs.wasm) ([this WAT](https://github.com/WasmEdge/WasmEdge/blob/master/test/externref/externrefTestData/funcs.wat) is the corresponding text format) as an example:

 ```wasm
 (module